microsoft/vscode-docs/api/extension-guides/testing.md

 There are two test providers maintained by the VS Code team:

-- The [sample test provider](https://github.com/microsoft/vscode-extension-samples/tree/main/test-provider-sample) which provides tests in markdown files.
+- The [sample test provider](https://github.com/microsoft/vscode-extension-samples/tree/main/test-provider-sample) that provides tests in Markdown files.
 - The [selfhost test provider](https://github.com/microsoft/vscode-selfhost-test-provider) that we use for running tests in VS Code itself.

 ## Discovering Tests

 The foundation of the test API is the `TestItem` interface.
-This describes a test case, suite, or tree item as it exists in code.
+This interface describes a test case, suite, or tree item as it exists in code.
 It must have a unique `id` and can have `children`, descriptive information, and indicate whether it's `runnable` or `debuggable`.

 `TestItem`s are provided by `TestProviders`, either for a workspace or document.
 Providing happens lazily: VS Code will request tests for a document when it becomes visible, and may eventually request workspace tests if the user opens the test explorer, for example.

 The provider's methods return a `TestHierarchy` of these test items.
 There's a `root`, and a change event to tell VS Code when items update.
 Additionally, a promise can be returned to indicate when all the tests have been discovered, and you can emit events to indicate when results for existing tests might need to be invalidated.
-The invalidation logic drives the auto-run scenario (to rerun tests that change) and also has a small UI effect.
+The invalidation logic drives the autorun scenario (to rerun tests that change) and also has a small UI effect.

 ## Test Results

 As you implement a `TestProvider`, you will notice the `runTests` method.
-This is called to execute tests, and takes the list of tests to run, exclude, and a flag indicating whether the run should be debugged.
+This method is called to execute tests, and takes the list of tests to run, exclude, and a flag indicating whether the run should be debugged.
 To update the state of a `TestItem`, you can call the `setState` method on the `TestRun` option passed into the method.

 The state of tests is stored separately from the `TestItem`s, and correlated by their `id`.
 This separation provides several advantages that a closer coupling would lose: